The Ultimate Guide To Healing With Reiki Symbols

 As mentioned above, Usui Reiki has 3 main symbols plus a fourth, more recent addition, that is reserved only for masters.

+Karuna Reiki has eight but sometimes includes some of those used in the Usui tradition.
 The following complete symbol guide explains what these are, their meanings, and how to use them.

-The symbols of Usui Reiki
+The Symbols of Usui Reiki

 Power (Cho Ku Rei)